 Can I Exchange and Complete on the Same Day?

 The short answer is yes it is possible, but is it worth the risk and stress of doing so?
-There are some transactions where it would be easier to exchange and complete on the same day but for others it could be difficult, if not impossible.
+There are some transactions where it would be easier to exchange and complete on the same day, but for others it could be difficult or impractical, if not impossible.

 If you are exchanging and completing on the same day you will not have a binding contract in place until the day you are due to move in.

-Due to the nature of property law a buyer or seller can pull out of the transaction right up until the point of exchange.
-Unfortunately you could face an unscrupulous buyer/seller who will throw in an unexpected demand leaving you with little time to negotiate or consider the matter in detail.
-Or worst case scenario simply pull out altogether.
+Under property law in England and Wales, a buyer or seller can pull out of the transaction right up until the point of exchange of contracts.
+If you don't exchange contracts until completion day, then this means you could be caught out.
+You could face a buyer/seller who throws in an unexpected demand leaving you with little time to negotiate, or worst case scenario they could simply pull out altogether.

-If you are in a property chain you will need the agreement of all parties to complete simultaneously, which in practice is rarely done.
-Otherwise you could run the risk of selling your home first then failing to complete on the purchase in time due the number of other transactions in the in the chain, effectively leaving you homeless.
+If you are in a property chain you will need the informal agreement of everyone else in the chain to exchange and complete simultaneously.
+Otherwise you could run the risk of selling your home first then failing to complete on the purchase in time, because of the number of other transactions in the in the chain.
+This could effectively leave you homeless.

 If you are in rented accommodation you will most likely need to give notice to the landlord of your intention to leave.
-If you cannot balance the dates you could end up paying for rent and a mortgage at the same time.
+If you can't balance the dates, you could have an overlap where you end up paying for rent and a mortgage at the same time.

 Also consider whether there are any parking restrictions on the street.
 Some Councils will need to provide permits for you to park up and unload, therefore notice in advance will be needed.
-Some Councils have different rules depending on whether the van/lorry being used is liveried or not.
+Some Councils have different rules depending on the type of van or lorry being used.